mdibaiee/flappy-es/README.md

 `train.py` will train the model, saving the parameters to `saves/<TIMESTAMP>/save-<ITERATION>`.

-`demo.py` shows the game in a GTK window so you can see how the AI actually plays.
+`demo.py` shows the game in a GTK window so you can see how the AI actually plays (like the GIF above).

 `play.py` if you feel like playing the game yourself, space: jump, once lost, press enter to play again. :grin:

 _pro tip: reach 100 score and you will become THUG FOR LIFE :smoking:_

 Notes